Fall Allergy Survival Guide

 San Antonio’s dry, windy climate allows pollen and mold levels to stay high and spread easily.
 However, these daily habits can make a difference in your symptoms all year long:

-- Use a saline spray to rinse sinuses and ease congestion
+• Use a saline (salt water) spray to rinse sinuses and ease congestion.

 When to See a Doctor

-If your symptoms linger for more than two weeks, don’t improve with over-the-counter medicines, or begin interfering with your sleep or daily life, it may be time to reach out to a health care provider.
-For those with asthma, any wheezing or difficulty breathing should always be taken seriously and addressed by a doctor.
+If you experience symptoms for more than two weeks, and they don’t improve with over-the-counter medicines or begin interfering with your sleep or daily life, you should reach out to a health care provider.
+If you or your kids have asthma, any wheezing or difficulty breathing should ALWAYS be taken seriously!
+See or call a doctor as soon as possible if you or your kids have asthma and experience difficulty breathing.

 How Community First Can Help